Kasjan4/442/README.md

 }
 ```

-- The My Team link is checking for a token in the localstorage and using the parsed.sub id to create a link to the current users page.
+- The My Team link is checking for a token in the local storage and using the parsed.sub id to create a link to the current users page.

 ```js
 {